Birth Doula FAQs

 Isn’t my partner my doula?

 The earlier the better!
-Although the number of visits you have with your doula will be the same whether you contact her at 12 weeks or at 35 weeks, the difference is that you'll have someone you know that you can call on with those "Is this normal?" or "What does this mean?" sort of phone calls throughout your pregnancy.
+Although the number of visits you have with your doula will be the same whether you contact them at 12 weeks or at 35 weeks, the difference is that you'll have someone you know that you can call on with those "Is this normal?" or "What does this mean?" sort of phone calls throughout your pregnancy.
 As well, the longer you have known your doula, the more of a relationship you will build.
-Furthermore, we tend to book up very quickly, so it is a good idea to contact us soon, so that we can be sure to have a doula available.
+Furthermore, we tend to book up very quickly, so it is a good idea to contact us soon so that we can be sure to have a doula available.
 That being said, don't assume you're too far along.
 Give us a call, and we will make every effort to accommodate your request for a doula.

 At what point in my pregnancy should I contact a doula?